PratimaGurav/hangman-coc/README.md

   The project was deployed via [Heroku](https://heroku.com/) using the following steps...

-  - Creating Application on Heroku.
+  - Creating Application on Heroku:
     - Ensure all codes are correct and ready for deployment.
     - Log in to Heroku with your credentials.
     - Navigate to the Dashboard.